 The law took its course.
 The eviction with helicopters and tasers was swift and brutal.

-The final cost of the forced eviction to the tax payer was almost four times the £2.2 million originally allocated - around £8.4 million.
+final cost of the forced eviction to the tax payer was almost four times the £2.2 million originally allocated - around £8.4 million.

 After eviction, the site ironically returned into its original state, yet again a neglected dumping ground as the photographs show.
 Many of the families evicted remain without a pitch for their homes.